tori29umai0123/RealTimeScreen/README_en.md

 A fast i2i capture app using StreamDiffusion.
 (80x speed video)  <br>
 ![80](https://github.com/tori29umai0123/RealTimeScreen/assets/72191117/b218f707-a339-4594-8e70-2a1e2b26e80b)<br>

+# Disclaimer
+## Limitation of Liability
+The creators of this software bear no responsibility for any issues or damages related to the illustrations generated using this software.
+They are not liable for any problems or damages associated with the use of these illustrations.

+## Quality of Illustrations
+Regarding the results of the illustration generation, the creators do not guarantee the quality, accuracy, or appropriateness of the generated illustrations.
+These are automatically generated based on algorithms and data, and therefore, their quality may vary.

+## Copyright and Licensing
+Users are responsible for verifying and complying with the copyright and licensing of illustrations generated using this software.
+The creators do not hold responsibility for the copyright or usage rights of the generated illustrations.

+## Use of Software
+Users should use this software appropriately, ensuring not to violate legal regulations or infringe upon the rights of others.
+The creators are not responsible for the proper usage of the software by the users.

+This disclaimer absolves the creators of any responsibility for all issues and risks associated with the use of the illustration generation software.
+Users are deemed to have understood and accepted this upon using the software.
+Please read this disclaimer carefully before using the illustration generation software.

 ## Prerequisites
 OS: Confirmed on Windows 10  <br>
 Ensure the following are installed:  <br>